-Dr Palazzo is an architect/urbanist and landscape planner with a broad international experience in both academia and the profession.
-She is currently the Coordinator of the Landscape Architecture Master program and Senior Lecturer at UNSW.
-Her Ph.D. in urban design, regional and environmental planning examined the role of landscape architecture in urban design to achieve more resilient and environmentally sound cities.
-She has been lecturing in several universities in Italy and China (Pisa and Florence universities, Tsinghua Beijing) besides Australia, in urban design, environmental planning and landscape architecture.
+Dr Palazzo has a broad international experience in both academia and the profession.
+Currently senior lecturer at UNSW Sydney, her Ph.D. in urban design, regional and environmental planning examined the role of landscape architecture in urban design to achieve more resilient and environmentally sound cities.

-Her current research work focuses on adaptive and transdisciplinary strategies to address environmental change, specifically exploring the role of bio-cultural diversity in the regeneration of urban socio-ecological systems and cultural landscapes.
+Her research work focuses on regenerative, adaptive and transdisciplinary strategies to address environmental change, specifically exploring the role of bio-cultural diversity in the regeneration of urban and rural cultural landscapes.

 Urban landscape design theory and application